nriddiford/Investigating-structural-variation-in-cancer-genomes/VCFtools.md

-# Calling SNPs with VCFtools
+# Tutorial for calling SNPs with VCFtools

 # Table of Contents
 * [About the tool](#about-the-tool)